-CO2: Create a word document and excel workbook and navigate your way around the basic applications
+CO2: Create a word document and excel workbook and navigate your way around the basic applications.

-CO3: Create and present a basic PowerPoint presentation complete with headings, bullet points and pictures
+CO3: Create and present a basic PowerPoint presentation complete with headings, bullet points and pictures.

-CO4: Recognize basics application of computer in tourism field
+CO4: Recognize basic application of computers in the tourism field.